3bento/biglog-jee/README.md

 That is web application that you can make account, added friends, recover password, send comment in your time line, and more.

 ## Objective of that project
-I made that project to my skills of JEE.
+I created that project to imporve my skills of JEE.
 I am using JEE (Servlet, EJB, JSP, JSTL, etc).

 ## Progress of that project
 Tasks